 When the three get "Kidnapped" by the owner of the pawn shop owner and his friends.
 The gags they are wearing go from tight to very loose in between shots.
 See more

 During the ending credits, the pimp gives his advice and opinions of the "Pimping Game."
 See more

-Written and Performed by Adam Hirsh See more
+Performed by Scott Liggett and Adam Hirsh See more